The history of Newcastle College, our journey and our vision for the future.

 In 2018, Newcastle College was awarded the Queen's Anniversary Prize for our delivery of vocational education in our Transport Academy, that really meets the engineering skills needs on a local, regional and national level.

 We began offering higher education many years ago and were one of the first further education colleges in the country to be awarded Taught Degree Awarding Powers.
 These allow us to develop and deliver our own Foundation, Honours and Masters degrees to meet the needs of our local employers and ensure that our future graduates have the skills and experience to make them work-ready.
-As of 2018, we officially deliver our degrees through Newcastle College University Centre, after being awarded University Centre status and we also hold TEF Silver status.
+As of 2018, we officially deliver our degrees through Newcastle College University Centre.

-In 2020, we have seen our biggest challenge yet, as we closed our doors due to the coronavirus pandemic.
-Unable to deliver the hands-on, vocational experience that we do best, we moved to a remote learning model that has allowed our teachers to come up with creative solutions and develop new ways of teaching thanks to the power of technology.
+In 2020, we saw our biggest challenge yet, as we closed our doors due to the coronavirus pandemic.
+Unable to deliver the hands-on, vocational experience that we do best, we moved to a remote learning model that allowed our teachers to come up with creative solutions and develop new ways of teaching thanks to the power of technology.

 Our building names